 SDG&E's Average Commodity Cost Adjustment is used as a proxy to reflect SDG&E's avoided commodity costs, which ideally would be reflected in the average commodity rate by customer class.
-To better reflect the avoided commodity cost, the average commodity rate is
+To better reflect the avoided commodity cost, the average commodity rate is adjusted for ERRA-related balances given that such balances can cause the average commodity rate to differ

-69 Formerly known as Value of Solar Energy and Capacity Adjustment per SDG&E AL 3006-E.
+Formerly known as Value of Solar Energy and Capacity Adjustment per SDG&E AL 3006-E.